 The Oral English Competency examination includes the development and delivery of a 10-15 minute public speech accompanied by a properly typewritten or word-processed, detailed outline.
 The student will deliver the speech to a hypothetical audience and will be evaluated by a judge.

 Exam results are reported in writing through email to the student.
 Students who receive notice of unsatisfactory examination results will be allowed to retest.
 A student may retest only once.
 Students who fail the Oral English Competency Examination twice must enroll in one of the Oral English Competency courses.
 A student may retest only if they have less than 56 hours of academic credit.

 For On-Campus Students

 The Oral English Competency Examination is administered twice a year on the Friday prior to the beginning of the fall and spring semesters.
-Guidelines, registration materials, and fee information may be obtained by contacting the Computer-Based Testing Center, located between Robinson and Calkins Residence Halls at the end of Algonguin, 989-774-1092.
-Submit the registration form along with payment at least two weeks prior to the test date.
-Payment may be made at the Testing Center by check, credit card, debit card or money order, no cash.
+Guidelines, registration materials, and fee information may be obtained by contacting the Certified Testing Center, located in Park Library, Room 319 or by phone at (989) 774-1092.

 You must submit the registration form and payment at least two weeks prior to the test date.
 Payment may be made at the Certified Testing Center by check, credit card, debit card, or money order.
 No cash accepted.

 Additional information on the evaluation criteria, outline examples, resources and citing sources is available via links in the right-hand column on this page.Note: Registration form and proof of payment are required before you will be registered for the exam.

 Contact your Off-Campus Academic Advisor for more information.